alpha-nero1/Fluently.App/README.md

 - Learner & Learning languages seperate out because not all equal right now []
 - When open a book you are taken to where you were up to []
 - Be able to add cards raw to the set []
+- Get spash screen going []

 ## IN PROGRESS
 - Display & allow chapter navigation []
+    ~ Book component allow passing in of page that will snap to that page. [] ~ Content & ContentReader seems very very confusing, can that logic be consolidated? [] ~ Link buttons with grey underline []
+    ~ BUG: Clicking sound button on word bottom sheet makes the word disappear. []

 ## DONE
+- Data refresh on page change [✅]
 - Edit a card after it has been saved [✅]
 - Auto log in [✅]
 - Fix code not going into src control [✅] - solution documented down below.